Scattering of swell by currents: Introduction

 One common approach to studying wave--current interactions is the use of ray tracing, often in its simplest form in which the kinematics of SGWs is tracked by solving the ray equations and ray density is used as a proxy for wave amplitude \citep[e.g.,][]{Kenyon1971, mapp1985WaveRefraction,Quilfen2019}.
 While this simple form of ray tracing is a valuable tool for understanding wave refraction, it does not provide an accurate quantification of changes in wave amplitude, in particular changes in $\Hs$.
 This quantification requires to solve the conservation equation for the density of wave action in the four-dimensional position--wavenumber phase space.
 This is challenging especially for the wave spectra of realistic sea states, distributed in both wavenumber and direction, instead of the pure plane waves that are often considered \citep[see][however]{Heller2008}.
 It is possible to solve the action equation numerically, albeit at great computational cost, either by discretising the phase space or by sampling its full four-dimensionality with a large ensemble of rays.

 This paper proposes a complementary approach.
 It develops an asymptotic solution of the wave action equation, leading to explicit formulas for the changes in action and $\Hs$ induced by localised currents.
 Motivated by their ubiquity in the ocean, we focus on swell, that is, SGWs characterised by a spectrum that is narrow banded in both frequency (equivalently, wavenumber) and direction.
 We exploit the smallness of two parameters reflecting the narrowness of the spectrum and the weakness of the current relative to the wave speed.
+We approximate the wave action equation to leading order and solve it in closed form by integration along its characteristics (the approximate ray equations) by inspection.
 The formulas we obtain show that the changes in action and $\Hs$ depend on the currents through a `deflection function' $\Delta$ given by the integral of the vorticity along the primary direction of wave propagation.
 We apply these formulas to simple flows -- vortices and dipoles -- and compare their predictions with the results of full integrations of the action conservation equation by a numerical wave model.